 Example to the said rule.
 And I want to say thus, find me two numbers that are in proportion^[266] as is 2 of 3 and when each (of them) is multiplied by itself, and one multiplication is detracted from the other, 20 remains.
 I want to know which are these numbers.
 Do thus, and posit that one number was 2 things and the other was 3 things.
 And they are well in proportion as are 2 and 3.
 Next one shall multiply the numbers, each (one) by itself.
 And remove one multiplication from the other.
 And 20 shall remain.
 And therefore multiply each (one) by itself, and say, two things times 2 things make 4 censi.
 And three things times 3 things make 9 censi.
-Now remove one multiplication from the other, that is, 4 from 9, 5 censi is left, which equal 20 numbers.
-And we say that one shall divide the numbers in the censi, so that one shall divide 20 numbers in 5 censi.
-From which results 4 numbers, and as much is worth the thing, that is, its root, which is 2.
+Now remove one multiplication from the other, that is, 4 from 9.
+5 censi is left, which equal 20 numbers.
+And we say that one shall divide the numbers, and as much is worth the things, that is, its root, which is 2.
 We said that the first number was 2 things and the second 3 things.
 Therefore you see clearly that 2 things are 4 numbers.
 And three things 6 numbers.
 And thus I say to you that these numbers are 4, one, and 6, the other.
 And such part is 4 of 6 as 2 of 3.
 Now if you want to verify it, multiply 6 times 6, it makes 36.
 And multiply 4 times 4, it makes 16.
-Detract 16 from 36, 20 is left, and it goes well.
-And thus all the similar computations are done. that is, according to this rule.
+Detract 16 from 36.
+20 is left, and it goes well.
+And thus all the similar computations are done, that is, according to this rule.

-$^{^{265}}$ As above, page references to V point to the edition in [Høyrup 2007].
+265 As above, page references to V point to the edition in [Høyrup 2007].